 Illustrated by Parker Woods Montessori elementary school.

-More about this book: This book is full of rich, conceptual drawings, that compliment a story that grew and grew as the students continued to inspire me to write new pages to match their wonderful drawings.
-It is a particular important book, I’m glad to see that being green is a topic that finally has finally reached critical mass in the mainstream consciousness.
+More about this book: This children’s chapter book is full of rich, conceptual drawings that compliment a story that grew and grew as the students continued to inspire me to write new pages to match their wonderful drawings.
+It is a particularly important book, I’m glad to see that being green is a topic that finally has finally reached critical mass in the mainstream consciousness.
 And Mirabella the Monarch illustrates many subjects from metamorphosis to migration to a passion for making the world a better place.
 The book also includes a page of challenges to help kids find hidden surprises in the story.

 Read about the step-by-step creation of this book.
 Below are some sample pages.

 Below is the Challenges page, activities to encourage interacting with the book and educational material.
 The book also includes a page to draw your own picture and another to create your own caption.

 Please support the project.
 Buy a book now or make a donation.
 We donated 559 books and it still wasn’t enough; it didn’t include teachers, parents, volunteers or community leaders.
 More info.